wp-plugins/subscribe2/ReadMe.txt

 = Why is my admin address getting emails from Subscribe2? =

 This plugin sends emails to your subscribers using the BCC (Blind Cardon Copy) header in email messages.
 Each email is sent TO: the admin address.
 There may be emails for a plain text excerpt notification, palin text full text and HTML format emails and additionally if the BCCLIMIT has been set due to hosting restrictions duplicate copies of these emails will be sent to the admin address.

-= I can't find or insert the Subscribe2 token, help! =

-If, for some reason the Subscribe2 button does not appear in your browser window try refreshing your browser and cache (Shift and Reload in Firefox).
-If this still fails then insert the token manually.
-In the Rich Text Editor (TinyMCE) make sure you switch to the "code" view and type in <!--subscribe2-->.

 = I can't find my subscribers / the options / something else =